Peter Nicolay Skibsted: 1810 – success and failure

 By 13 April 1810, Skibsted was stationed in the Kattegat.
-On that day his four gunboats were escorting a small fleet of merchant ships from Udbyhøj at the mouth of Randers fjord southward to the island of Samsø when a British gunboat sought to raid the convoy.
+On that day his four gunboats were escorting a small fleet of merchant ships from Udbyhøj at the mouth of Randers fjord southward to the island of Samsø when a British gunboat attack to raid the convoy.
 Skibsted initially concealed his gunboats behind the merchant ships.
 Then when the British ship (which turned out to be Grinder) was close enough, the Danes were able to capture her after 90 minutes of hard rowing in the relatively windless air.

-The press of Denmark, Germany and Great Britain reported Skibsted's capture of Grinder, and it was to this achievement that Skibsted owed his appointment on 28 May 1810 as senior officer of a squadron of three newly completed armed luggers: Husaren, Løberen and Flink.
+The press of Denmark, Germany and Britain reported Skibsted's capture of Grinder, and it was to this achievement that Skibsted owed his appointment on 28 May 1810 as senior officer of a squadron of three newly completed armed luggers: Husaren, Løberen and Flink.
 Senior Lieutenant N. H. Tuxen, who in the previous year had captured the brig Minx, became captain of Løberen.
 Acting Lieutenant Thaysen commanded Flink.
 Each lugger carried one long gun and four brass howitzers, and had a crew of 28 men.